athaeryn/leaf/README.md

 in your terminal, `leaf` will give you a nice report of things that might need your attention.

-You can use the `-t` option to limit the output to a newline delimited list of directories that need to be pushed.
-Useful with `xargs`, perhaps? (not yet implemented)

 ## leaf-collector

-This is the one that wraps git.
+This is the glue that wraps git and makes everything work.
 It just sits there and waits for you to use `git`, at which point it leaps into action and ferociously logs the current directory for `leaf` to look at later.
+Keep in mind that if you don't use `git` somewhere inside a repo, `leaf` won't know that it exists.

+_(Part of my zsh prompt runs `git` to check the status of the current repo, so this happens automatically for me.
+You might want to think about setting up something like that if you haven't already.)_

-The directories `leaf-collector` logs for you go in the file `~/.leaf-pile`.
+`leaf-collector` logs directories in `~/.leaf-pile`.
 You can always manually add or remove directories from the leaf pile if you want to do so.

 ## Installation

+Clone this repository (you'll want to put it somewhere where it can live forever, since you don't want to have symlinks that point to nothing if you ever move the directory).

 ### leaf

-Symlink `leaf` to somewhere in your path.
+Symlink `leaf` to somewhere in your path (e.g. mine is at `~/bin/leaf`).
 How easy is that?

 ### leaf-collector

-You just need to alias `git` to `leaf-collector`.
+You need to alias `git` to `leaf-collector`.
 The way I do this is to symlink `leaf-collector` into `~/bin`, then set up this alias:

     alias git="~/bin/leaf-collector"

-Obviously you'll need to `source ~/.zshrc` or `source ~/.bashrc` or open a new terminal or something to get it to start working.
+Obviously you'll need to `source ~/.zshrc` or `source ~/.bashrc` or open a new terminal or something to get it to start working, but you knew that.

 ## Usage

-Once you've set up everything, `leaf-collector` will just do its thing, and you don't need to worry about it at all.
-What you do need to worry about is running `leaf` when you want to see if you have unpushed commits.
+Once you've got everything in place, `leaf-collector` will just do its thing, and you don't need to worry about it at all.
+All you need to do is run `leaf` whenever you want to know the status of your repositories.

 ## Contributing/Feedback

-Help make it better.
-Send me an email (<hello@mrmikea.com>) or fork and send pull requests or open an issue or something.
+Help make it better!
+Send me an email (<hello@mrmikea.com>) or open an issue or fork and send pull requests or something.
 You know what to do.